phalcon/documentation/docs/api/phalcon_mvc.md

 Stores related records in the relation cache, so that a subsequent getRelated() or property access returns them without querying.

 This is the write side of the cache getRelated() already reads.
-It does not mark the record dirty: the value lands in `related`, never in `dirtyRelated`, so save() is unaffected.
+The value lands in `related`, never in `dirtyRelated`.

+That is not the same as leaving save() untouched. collectRelatedToSave() promotes a `related` entry into `dirtyRelated` when the entry is a single ModelInterface that is new or has changed, so passing such a record here does cascade on the next save().
+Arrays, resultsets, and unchanged records carrying snapshot data are skipped - which is why eager loading, the caller this exists for, never triggers a cascade.

 #### `setSnapshotData()` { #mvcmodel-setsnapshotdata }